himynameisjiff/vsdiat/day1.md

 Historically, IC design and manufacturing were tightly integrated within companies.
 Today, the industry is more modular:

 Fabless Design Companies: Focus solely on design.
 Pure-Play Foundries: Specialize only in fabrication.
+(Like originally TSMC I think).

 The RTL-to-GDSII Flow (Simplified)
 1. Synthesis